Showing 1 - 1 OF 1

 Types of Care

-Luke CDC does have a waiting list.
-MilitaryChildCare.com (MCC) offers access to comprehensive information on military-operated and subsidized child care options, including installation child development centers, school-age programs and family child care.
+All requests for care must be submitted on Military Child Care (MCC).
+MCC offers access to comprehensive information on military-operated and subsidized child care options, including installation child development centers, school-age programs and family child care.
 Serving as the single gateway for child care information, the site gives families a streamlined, convenient process for finding and requesting care.
 If you are placed on the waiting list and require fee assistance, Military Child Care in Your Neighborhood (MCCYN) is a fee assistance program available to U.S military and U.S. Coast Guard families.

 Hours of Operation